Squeezed between Spain and the Atlantic Ocean, Portugal offers its own allure with beaches, golf courses, fishing villages and medieval towns.

 Lisbon is a hilly and historic city with steep and mazy streets of polished cobbles that resound to the clank of antique trams.
-The trams are a great way of getting around but it's very walkable too.
-The seafood was great, and the oranges were by far the sweetest and juiciest in the world.
+The trams are a great way of getting around though the city is quite walkable too.
+The seafood was delicious, and the oranges were super sweet.

-There was no shortage of shady characters too.
-When walking around Avenida da Liberdade, a few people were selling weed, and when you refuse they'll try to sell you cocaine instead!
-The taxi drivers are no angels either.
-My work colleague gave a taxi driver a 50 euros note, the driver made a quick switch and convinced him he only handed a 5 euros note, only realising the skulduggery afterwards.
-Meanwhile in Bairro Alto, the nightlife area that gets super crowded after midnight, I was the victim of a pickpocket losing my compact camera.
+Keep your wits about, Lisbon is skulduggery central.
+When walking around Avenida da Liberdade, people were selling weed, and when you refuse they'll try to sell you cocaine instead.
+Some taxi drivers were trying their hand too.
+We gave a taxi driver a 50 euros note, he tried to make us believe we only gave him 5 euros.
+Meanwhile in Bairro Alto, the nightlife area that gets packed with people after midnight, many pickpockets operate.

 Lisbon is not a particularly exciting city, probably explains why most visitors there seemed to be either elderly tourists or Brazilian students.